Tuesday, March 10, 2026

 ⚠️ Text Truncation

 Most embedding models have a maximum token limit (typically 512 tokens for MiniLM models, ~8192 for larger models like BGE-M3).
 If your text exceeds this limit, the model silently truncates the input.
-For long documents, split into paragraphs or sentences and embed each chunk separately, then store chunks in a child table alongside the parent document's ID.
+For long documents, split into paragraphs or sentences and embed each chunk separately.

 09 End-to-End: Semantic Ticket Search in 5 Steps